AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

    * - Output Configuration Attribute
      - Type
      - Meaning
-   * - ``oiio:UnassociatedAlpha``
-     - int
-     - If nonzero, any alpha channel is understood to be unassociated, and the EXTRASAMPLES tag in the TIFF file will be set to reflect this).
    * - ``oiio:BitsPerSample``
      - int
      - Requests a rescaling to a specific bits per sample (such as writing